SS Cap Tafelneh

-Salvaged by Germany, she was renamed Carl Arp.
-She was seized as a war prize at Hamburg in May 1945 and passed to the Ministry of War Transport (MoWT) and renamed Empire Chelmer.
+Salvaged by Germany, she was renamed after Carl Arp, a German landscape painter and representative of the Weimar Saxon-Grand Ducal Art School (Grossherzoglich-Sächsische Kunstschule Weimar).
+She was seized as a war prize at Hamburg in May 1945, passed to the Ministry of War Transport (MoWT) and renamed Empire Chelmer.
 She was returned to Société Anonyme de Gerance D'Armement in 1946 and regained her former name Cap Tafelneh.
 In 1950, she was sold to Mustafa Nuri Andak, Turkey and renamed Kandilli.
 In 1957, she was sold to Nejat Doğan & Co and renamed Kahraman Doğan.
 She served until 1975, when she was sold for scrapping.